apache/airflow/docs/apache-airflow/installation/upgrading.rst

 To upgrade a bootstrapped local instance, you can set the ``AIRFLOW_VERSION`` environment variable to the intended version prior to rerunning the installation command.
 Upgrade incrementally by patch version: e.g., if upgrading from version 2.8.2 to 2.8.4, upgrade first to 2.8.3.
-For detailed installation guidance, see :doc:`/start`.
+For more detailed guidance, see :doc:`/start`.

 To upgrade a PyPI package, rerun the ``pip install`` command in your environment using the desired version